JurePotocnik/Kubernetes-deploy/README.md

 ```
 docker run -i  -p 80:80 -i -t mysuperimage:1 /bin/bash
 ```
-If you want to can map you own directory to docker:
+If you want you can map you own directory to docker:
 ```
  docker run --rm -v c:/work/data:/var/www/ -i  -p 80:80 -i -t dockerhub.superdomain.com/mysuperimage:1 /bin/bash
 ```

-Note: If you are running windows there could be some problem if you are using Azure AD.
+Note: If you are running windows there could be some problems if you are using Azure AD.
 Folow this to fix this: https://tomssl.com/2018/01/11/sharing-your-c-drive-with-docker-for-windows-when-using-azure-active-directory-azuread-aad/ basicly you need local account for it.

 ## Install kubernetes
 Soo finaly the kubernetes.
-On simple solution to give you a headache.
+One simple solution to give you a headache.
 Kubernetes is a "docker image for controlling other dockers".
 Not.
 But Yes.
-It has one master server who is connected to multiple nodees which are running different docker images.
+It has one master server who is connected to multiple nodes which are running different docker images.
-Let's first install docker master.
+Let's first install docker on master server.
 ```
 sudo apt-get update && apt-get install -y apt-transport-https
 sudo curl -s https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -